Powers of Attorney Victoria

 Meet with our team to prepare your Power of Attorney document

-What’s an Enduring Power of Attorney (EPA)?
+What’s an Enduring Power of Attorney (EPA) in Victoria?

-An ‘Enduring’ Power of Attorney means that your Power of Attorney continues even if you lose decision making capacity.
+An ‘Enduring’ Power of Attorney means that your Power of Attorney continues even if you lose decision-making capacity.Â

 Support for decisions